haoda-li/notebook/notebook/notes/research/parallelism.md

 - Reduce latency for single prompt input.
 - Minimize possible overhead from communication collectives or replicated computations.

+Any specific consideration is that the majority of computations are matmuls of shape $(B, S, H)\times (H, I) \rightarrow (B, S, I)$ (without considering bias, activation, normalization, etc.).
+The computational intensity is $\frac{2BSHI}{2HI} \approx BS$.
+For prefill stage, $BS$ are typically larger than arithmetic intensity.
+Thus, we are compute bound.
+However, for decode stage, $S_d = 1$, so that to fully use the device, we want to increase batch size to be closer be the arithmetic intensity.

 ## Shard on inputs
 Shard on the batch size $B$ or sequence length $S$.
 In general, each device will get a copy of model weight.
 So shard on inputs does not help much for reducing HBM pressure.